MyRespect/MyRespect.github.io/page/about.md

 - Dr. Guangjing Wang is a tenure-track assistant professor in the [Department of Computer Science](https://www.usf.edu/engineering/cse/) at the [University of South Florida](http://usf.edu/).
 He earned his Ph.D. in computer science from [Michigan State University](https://msu.edu/) in 2024.
 Prior to that, he obtained his master’s degree in computer science from the [University of Science and Technology of China](https://en.wikipedia.org/wiki/University_of_Science_and_Technology_of_China) in 2020 and his bachelor’s degree in computer science from [Southwest University](https://en.wikipedia.org/wiki/Southwest_University) in 2017.

-- Dr. Wang's primary research work lies in Data-centric AI, with interdisciplinary studies involving AI for security and privacy, mobile sensing, and IoT data management.
+- Dr. Wang's primary research work lies in data-centric AI, with interdisciplinary studies involving AI for security and privacy, mobile sensing, and IoT data management.
 His research work has been published in top-tier conferences such as SIGMOD, ICDE, MobiCom, MobiSys, UbiComp, and INFOCOM.
 Now he pays more attention to the following topics:
   - LLM Agents: Exploring large language models for various applications.
   - Security and Privacy: Addressing challenges in safeguarding data and systems.
   - Sensing and its data management: Leveraging various devices to collect, analyze and manage multimodal data from the physical world.